samuelpeers-mhi/terraform/website/guides/core-workflow.html.md

 Terraform has been successfully initialized!
 ```

-As you make progress on authoring config, running plans can help flush out
+As you make progress on authoring your config, repeatedly running plans can help
-syntax errors and ensure that your config is coming together as you expect.
+flush out syntax errors and ensure that your config is coming together as you
+expect.

 ```sh
 # Make edits to config